Travel U.S. Cities

 Check out this itinerary if you only have 1-Day to visit the Grand Canyon.

-Our must-do recommendations include:
+Our must-do recommendations at Grand Canyon National Park include:

 • Hiking the Bright Angel Trail